savaslabs/savaslabs.github.io/_posts/2017-11-08-cost-of-drupal-7.md

 ### WIIFM?
 People.

-Anyone knows that behind any powerful movement are powerful people.
+We know that behind any powerful movement are powerful people.
 To quote Dries, as I did in my Drupalcon talk in New Orleans:

 > fostering the Drupal community is actually more important than just managing the code base.